 Robin smiled.
 “It’s as good as any.
 Better than most, I suspect.”

 Master Chandler chuckled.
 “Who knows?
-I’ll take you on, then, and your brother, when he’s well enough.
-I dare say a man of his bulk can be quite useful for lifting things.”
+I’ll take you on, then, and your brother when he’s well enough.
+I dare say a man of his bulk could be quite useful for lifting things.”
 He breathed in deeply.
 “Just as long as Mistress Elizabeth stays.
 It’s been so long since I’ve had the smell of fresh bread coming from my kitchen.”

 A week passed, then another.
 Dean remained bedridden, although it was mostly at Robin’s insistence.
 He was not a patient invalid, but he remained cheerful.
 He ran Elizabeth ragged with his demands.
 Robin was ready to strangle him.
 Elizabeth intervened, eventually convincing Robin that she (Elizabeth) was quite happy to do the running, as indeed she was.

 Robin worked hard.
-Master Chandler was very gentle and patient in his instruction, but was also a demanding master.
-He expected nothing less than Robin’s best, and she was often very surprised to find she was capable of so much.
+Master Chandler was very gentle and patient in his instruction but was also a demanding master.
+He expected nothing less than Robin’s best, and she was often surprised to find she was capable of so much.